-Amidst all the noise around rising and fall unemployment, expected hiring activity and raises professionals can expect, there is a more fundamental shift taking place in the work-related economy almost under-the surface.
-Much like the tectonic plates whose shifting can lead to the creation of new land-masses and mountains, we are seeing shifts in the way companies and professionals think about and organize work that is leading to the creation of a new industry and ecosystem – one that revolves around a freelance workforce and the services needed to make them productive.
+Amidst all the noise around rising and fall unemployment, expected hiring activity and raises professionals can expect, there is a more fundamental shift taking place in the open talent economy almost under-the surface.
+Much like the tectonic plates whose shifting can lead to the creation of new land-masses and mountains, we are seeing shifts in the way companies and professionals think about and organize work that is leading to the creation of a new industry and ecosystem – one that revolves around flexible working and the services needed to make them productive.

 We talk in this piece about the landmass created through these shifts, one that we will see get more and more visible over the next decade or so – the freelance economy as an industry of course, but also an ecosystem with its growth spawning a range of services catering to it.
 In this piece we highlight the major trends we see emerging in the ecosystem, and would look to explore each in subsequent write-ups.